CloudVLab/qwiklabs-content-bundle-spec/github-lab-bundle-spec.md

 ###### Activity Tracking

 Jupyter Notebook resources offer activity tracking through nbgrader.
-To use activity tracking, it is a prerequisite to set up your `main.ipynb' file for scoring through nbgrader.
+To use activity tracking, it is a prerequisite to set up your `main.ipynb` file for scoring through nbgrader.
 Visit [go/ql-jupyter-notebook-activity-tracking](go/ql-jupyter-notebook-activity-tracking) for instructions on how to do this.